-- 1. Depending on Covid-19 impacts into 2021, and availability of the Gordon Prison Crew, release up to 50 acres of young red pine plantation by hand cutting competing vegetation. - 2.
-Evaluate northern hardwood sites for regeneration issues and mow up to 50 acres to reduce ironwood competition and promote hardwood regeneration.
+- 1. Depending on the availability of the Gordon Prison Crew, release up to 50 acres of young red pine plantation by hand cutting competing vegetation. - 2.
+Evaluate northern hardwood sites for regeneration issues and mow up to 50 acres to reduce ironwood competition and promote hardwood regeneration. - 3.
+Contract 40 acres of chemical release within young red pine plantations.